kevinmizway/My-First-Webpage/README.md

 ## Technologies Used

-_HTML - A combination of block and inline elements._
+_HTML - A combination of block and inline elements.
+CSS has also been used to provide style.
+Each web page has similar styles._

 Copyright (c) 2016 **_Kevin Mizway_**